 The good news is that (hopefully) there are either issues or emotions that your partner feels adequate to respond to in a comforting way.
 The challenging piece is to identify what issue(s) are red flags that make your partner feel inadequate or emotionally vulnerable.
 Once both of you can talk about his feeling more adequate and more emotionally supported, you are on your way to finding mutual comfort in your relationship.

-So when hoping to sensitize your partner to how to give you emotional comfort, your quest may actually have the effect of making your relationship mutually stronger.
-Not only will you have learned how to initiate good emotional detective work, but you also will have engaged your partner in sharing with you his feelings around whatever toxic issues you may encounter together in your lives.
+So, when trying to help your partner learn how to give you emotional comfort, your quest may actually have the effect of making your relationship stronger.
+Not only will you have learned how to initiate good emotional detective work, but you also will have engaged your partner in sharing his feelings around whatever toxic issues you may encounter together in your lives.